scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above the 2nd.

-#### Dark Sight
-*2nd Level*
 ___
-- **Casting Time:** 1 minute
-- **Range:** 5
-- **Duration:** 1 hour

-Magically enhance a creatures vision, giving it the ability to see in the dark.
-Target up to 5 creatures, adding a bad die to your spellcasting roll for every creature added.
-On success they gain dark vision.

-Add a proficiency die for every level above the 2nd.

-#### Binding
-*2nd Level*
-___
-- **Casting Time:** 7 AP
-- **Range:** 10
-- **Duration:** concentration, 10 minutes

-Shimmering chains bind a creature in range.
-Make a spellcasting roll against the creatures Dexterity, adding 2 bad die to the roll if the creature is Large or bigger.
-On success the creature is restrained for the duration.
-At the start of each of their turns they can make a Strength save vs your spellcasting, breaking the chains on success.

-You can target an additional creature for every level above 2nd.

-#### Cloud of Teeth
-*2nd Level*
-___
-- **Casting Time:** 6 AP
-- **Range:** Self
-- **Duration:** concentration, 10 minutes
-- **Damage Type:** Piercing

-You create a swirling cloud of teeth around yourself.
-These teeth fill gaps in your armor, if you roll 4 or less defense die add a defense die, otherwise improve 1 defense die.
-The cloud extends to all adjacent tiles, any creature entering it for the first time or starting their turn there must make a defense save vs your spellcasting.
-On hit they take a wound and gain Slow 1.

-The tiles effected increases by 1 in all directions for each level cast above the 2nd.

-#### Corpse Explosion
-*2nd Level*
-___
-- **Casting Time:** 7 AP
-- **Range:** 10
-- **Duration:** instant
-- **Damage Type:** Death

-You cause a Large or smaller corpse to explode, shooting sharp shards of bone to adjacent creatures.
-Medium and smaller creatures explode in a 1 radius star, while Large creatures explode in a 2 radius star.
-All creatures caught in the blast must make a Stamina save vs your spellcasting.
-On hit they take 1 wound and are poisoned for 1 minute, adding an wound die to the damage on crit.

-You may target an additional corpse for each level cast above the 2nd.

-#### Mass Web
-*2nd Level*
-___
-- **Casting Time:** 6 AP
-- **Range:** 10
-- **Duration:** 1 minute

-You create a mass of webs in a 3x3 area.
-All creatures inside the web or on the first time they enter must make a Dexterity save vs your spellcasting, on fail they are grappled, or restrained on crit.
-A creature effected by your Webs can be freed by making a successful attack against 3 defense dice.
-Any creature in range is capable of making this attack.

-The webs are extremely flammable, and ignite after taking 1 wound of fire damage.
-Any creature caught in the web takes 1 wound of fire damage and is freed.
-After the duration the webs remain but lose their stickiness, becoming difficult terrain until cleared.

-Add a proficiency die for every level cast above 2nd.

 #### Bewitched Arrow
 *2nd Level*
-___
 - **Casting Time:** 1 minute
 - **Range:** Touch
 - **Duration:** 1 day